kayabe/item_proto_lib/README.md

 **item_proto_lib** is a free open-source library used to edit _Metin2_'s client item database.
 It should be safe to use, yet it is recommended to have a backup of your files before using it, just in case.

 This library provides only the basic functionality for editing.
-It does not include any visual interface.
-I will provide a free visual interface, including precompiled library.
+It does not include any graphic interface.
+I will provide a free graphic interface, including precompiled library.

 You can download the free interface from [MEGA](https://mega.nz/#!uc4SmKIC!rAODgCsd_OzzJyAjgK3xiCW_LGxAQrElQgw4Lu2-x98).
-I can also provide you with visual interface source code, if requested.
+I can also provide you with graphic interface source code, if requested.

 ### Editing
 #### What you need